How Often Should I Feed My 1-month-old Puppy?

 Monitoring the puppy's weight gain

 Monitoring the puppy's weight gain is key in determining whether the portion sizes provided are appropriate.
 A healthy growing puppy should gain weight steadily without becoming overly overweight or underweight.
-Regular weigh-ins, accompanied by veterinary advice, can help ensure that the puppy's portion sizes are adjusted according to their changing nutritional needs.
+Regular weigh-ins, accompanied by advice, can help ensure that the puppy's portion sizes are adjusted according to their changing nutritional needs.

 Adjusting the portions as needed